New figures show biking boomed under COVID. Harry Mount was one of the millions who biked to work every day during the pandemic

 No wonder.
 The bike is the ultimate post-lockdown transport.
-I've been biking to Oldie Towers every day during lockdown.
+I biked to Oldie Towers every day during lockdown.
 For all the sadness and tragedy of the epidemic, biking has been unaffected by it.
 If anything, my journey to work has been quicker because of the lack of cars.
 You inevitably self-isolate on a bike and, during these rough times, the only measure you have to take is to give people a slightly wider berth when you're overtaking.

-Here's hoping a small silver lining of the catastrophe is that more people will take up the greatest form of transport known to man - the bicycle.
+A small silver lining of the catastrophe is that more people took up the greatest form of transport known to man - the bicycle.

 10 years ago, I got rid of my car - not for green reasons, I’m afraid, but to save time and reboot my emotional well-being.
 I found I was spending all my time sitting stationary in a metal box in Kentish Town, north London, where I live.